conuko/guest-and-chat-book/README.md

 ### Backend

-The backend is built with [tRPC](https://trpc.io/).
-It uses [Prisma](https://www.prisma.io/) as an ORM.
+The backend is built with [tRPC](https://trpc.io/) and [Typescript](https://www.typescriptlang.org/docs/handbook/).
+It uses [Prisma](https://www.prisma.io/) as an ORM with [Zod](https://github.com/colinhacks/zod) as schema validation.
+It uses [Tanstack Query](https://tanstack.com/query/v4/) for declarative, always-up-to-date and auto-managed queries and mutations.
 It uses [Stripe](https://stripe.com/) for payments.
 It uses [NextAuth.js](https://next-auth.js.org/) for authentication.
+It also uses [Docker](https://www.docker.com/) to quick and easy run the database locally.

 #### tRPC

-tRPC delivers on GraphQL’s promise of seamless client development against a typesafe server without all of the boilerplate.
-It’s a clever abuse of TypeScript that provides an incredible dev experience.
+tRPC enables the creation of end-to-end typesafe APIs while eliminating code generation and runtime bloat.
+It takes advantage of TypeScript's excellent inference capabilities to deduce your API router's type definitions, providing complete typesafety and autocompletion when calling API procedures from your frontend.

 #### Prisma

 Prisma is a modern database toolkit.
 It replaces traditional ORMs and makes database access easy with an auto-generated query builder for TypeScript & Node.js.
 By generating types from a Prisma schema, you can use Prisma Client to access your database inside your application’s TypeScript code with guaranteed type-safety and autocompletion.

+#### Zod

+Zod is a schema validation library built on top of Typescript.
+Write a schema that represents a single source of truth for your data, and Zod will ensure that your data is valid throughout your application, even across network boundaries and external APIs.

 #### Stripe